hwtam/run-the-testcases-automatically-for-c-/README.md

  - Extract "batch.py" from the zip

 ## How to use?
-- Put the 'batch.py' into the same folder of your main c++ program
+- Put the 'batch.py' into the same folder of your main cpp file
 - Make sure your testcases are in/within that folder too

 For example :